© Crown copyright 2021

 Separately to the booster programme, the NHS is already offering a third vaccine dose to people aged 12 and over with severely weakened immune systems as part of their primary schedule, as recommended by the JCVI.[footnote 15]
 They will be contacted either by their hospital consultant or GP if eligible.

-Third, following advice from the JCVI and UK Chief Medical Officers, the NHS will offer those 12-15 year olds not covered by previous advice with a first dose of the Pfizer vaccine.
+Third, following advice from the JCVI and UK Chief Medical Officers, the NHS will offer those 12-15 year olds not covered by previous advice a first dose of the Pfizer vaccine.
 The NHS, working with school immunisation teams, will offer a first dose of vaccine to 12-15 year olds from next week, the week commencing 20 September.
 The Government will consult the Royal Colleges and other professional groups on how best to present the risk-benefit decisions about vaccination in a way that is accessible to children and young people as well as their parents.

 The Government is also taking steps to ensure that the UK has the best protection available from vaccines beyond this autumn and winter.
 It is possible that further doses of the COVID-19 vaccine may be offered in the future to reinforce protection.
 Subject to advice, this may include annual vaccination programmes – as is the case with the flu vaccination – for those who need additional protection.
 Reformulated vaccines to target new variants of the virus and new ways of administering vaccines could play a role in future vaccination programmes.
 The UK Vaccine Taskforce has already procured vaccines to run further booster programmes in autumn 2022 if necessary, and will continue to look to future deployment needs.